 Inspiring poems by female poets

-Inspiring poems from some of our favourite female, feminist and womxn poets, including Carol Ann Duffy, Maya Angelou and Sylvia Plath.
+Inspiring poems from some of our favourite female poets, including Carol Ann Duffy, Maya Angelou and Sylvia Plath.

-A selection of inspiring poems from some of our favourite feminist and womxn writers, including Carol Ann Duffy, Maya Angelou and Sylvia Plath, covering topics including feminism, immigration, and identity.
+Sink your teeth into a selection of inspiring poems from some of our favourite feminist and women writers, including Carol Ann Duffy, Maya Angelou and Sylvia Plath, covering topics including feminism, immigration, and identity.
 For more brave, bold and beautiful poems by women, She is Fierce is a collection of 150 feminist poems by diverse voices, from suffragettes to school girls and spoken word stars to civil rights activists.

 If these inspiring poems have sparked your imagination, why not take up your pen and get your own creative juices flowing?
 Poet Kate Clanchy’s How to Grow Your Own Poem is full of poems to inspire, exercises to help you shape your own poems and advice to help you build your own writing practice.
 Kate believes that the best way to learn is to follow someone else, so whether you’ve never written a poem before, or you want to build your confidence and write more as yourself, she invites you to join in.